-Periconceptional supplementation with folic acid to prevent neural tube defects
+Periconceptional folic acid supplementation to prevent neural tube defects

 The nutritional status of women prior to and during pregnancy plays a key role in fetal growth and development.
 Poor nutritional status in a woman in the period before she conceives and in early pregnancy (up to 12 weeks gestation),may increase the risk for adverse pregnancy outcomes.
 This periconceptional period is therefore considered to be an important time for interventions that promote maternal health and thereby increase the likelihood of positive pregnancy outcomes.